Coopydood/ultimate-macOS-KVM/README.md

 The easiest way to do this is by grabbing some mainstream Linux distro, like **Ubuntu, Linux Mint, Manjaro, endeavourOS** - among many, many others.
 You can pick any one you like.
 If it's Linux - you can use this project. *I use Arch BTW.*

-> [!NOTE]
-> Running this on Windows or macOS is as pointless as those ice cube dispensers on fridge doors...

 ***

 ## 🛫》Getting Started